 The concept of liability is crucial to understanding why you need interior designer insurance.
 As an interior designer, you act on a client’s behalf, becoming their agent to design their home.
-Your choices, decisions, and actions – including selecting and buying furniture, hiring and managing contractors, taking measurements, and design choices – expose your client to liability in the form of losses of various kinds, both financial and personal.
+Your choices, decisions, and actions – including selecting and buying furniture, hiring and managing contractors, taking measurements, and design aesthetics – expose your client to liability in the form of losses of various kinds, both financial and personal.
 You have a fiduciary duty to use due care and act in the best interests of your clients.
 If you either fail to uphold that obligation, or your client feels you failed, you can be sued and may be liable.
-Interior designer insurance is critical for protecting yourself and your business.
+Liability insurance for interior designers is critical for protecting yourself and your business.

-Why Interior Designers Get Sued + Tips to Avoid It?
+Why Interior Designers Get Sued and Tips to Avoid It?

 There are so many things that can go wrong with an interior design assignment.
 And even when things don’t go wrong from your perspective, the client could feel differently and sue you anyway, which is why interior designer insurance is important.
 Among the many things that interior designers get sued for are:

 - Exceeding Budget or Time: Things happen, and sometimes it’s out of control when things run late or costs rise.
 Tip: Always communicate with your client if you think prices might change or you might need more time at any point in the project.
 Set reasonable goals and provide frequent updates to clients.

 - Errors of all Kinds: The contractor took down the wrong wall, or measurements were made incorrectly, and now you need to invest more resources to correct it.
 Tip: Triple-check measurements and supervise essential work.